-Microsoft takes significant tax charge, stock falls
+Microsoft profit beats estimates as cloud computing business grows

 Excluding one-time items it earned 96 cents per share, beating analysts' average expectation of 86 cents.

-"If they are the only company taking a one time tax write off that would be disconcerting but the fact that nearly everyone is doing it implies it is not a big deal," said Adam Sarhan, chief executive of 50 Park investments, an investment advisory service.
+"If they are the only company taking a one-time tax write off that would be disconcerting but the fact that nearly everyone is doing it implies it is not a big deal," said Adam Sarhan, chief executive of 50 Park investments, an investment advisory service.

+Many U.S. companies have taken large one-time charges this quarter to account for changes to the U.S. tax law made in December, which cut the overall corporate rate and offered a lowered rate for companies repatriating overseas profits to the United States.

+Besides Azure, Microsoft's other businesses also grew.
+Revenue from its productivity and business unit, which includes the Office 365 service, was up 24.7 per cent to $8.95-billion.
+Revenue at Microsoft's "more personal computing" unit, which includes Windows, Xbox and Surface, rose 2.36 per cent to $12.17-billion.